Cynniminni/Java_Learning_Projects/README.md

 <strong class="bbc">Count Words in a String</strong> – Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.

-<h2>In Progress</h2>

 <strong class="bbc">Text Editor</strong> – Notepad style application that can open, edit, and save text documents.
 Add syntax highlighting and other features.

-...
+<h2>In Progress</h2>

+RSS Feed Creator – A program which can read in text from other sources and put it in RSS or Atom news format for syndication.

+Post it Notes Program – A program where you can add text reminders and post them.
+You can have the program also add popup reminders.

+Quote Tracker (market symbols etc) – A program which can go out and check the current value of stocks for a list of symbols entered by the user.
+The user can set how often the stocks are checked and the program can show green up and red down arrows to show which direction the stock value has moved.

+Guestbook / Journal – A simple application that allows people to add comments or write journal entries.
+It can allow comments or not and timestamps for all entries.
+Could also be made into a shout box.

+News Ticker and Game Scores – A program which sits on your desktop and aggregates news and game scores from various sources on the net.
+It then scrolls them across the screen on regular intervals.